-Report on compliance for each major federal program
+Report on compliance for the major federal program

-We have audited the compliance of The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America and Affiliates (collectively, the "Society") with the types of compliance requirements described in the U.S. Office of Management and Budget's OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2014.
-The Society's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America and Affiliates (collectively, the "Society") with the types of compliance requirements described in the U.S. Office of Management and Budget's OMB Compliance Supplement that could have a direct and material effect on its major federal program for the year ended December 31, 2015.
+The Society's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.